csci5832-f23/assignment_4/README.md

 ## Tasks

-  - Task A: Baselines
+  - Task A: Irony Detection in Twitter tweets with Twitter GloVe Vectors and Binary Logistic Regression
-  - Task B: Logistic Regression with Word2Vec/Glove
+  - Task B: Fake News Detection in Politifact texts using WorldNews Glove Vectors and MultiClass Logistic Regression